Oreoxmt/docs/tidb-cloud/migrate-from-mysql-using-data-migration.md

 <CustomContent plan="premium">

 - For {{{ .premium }}}, both logical mode (default) and physical mode are supported.
-Logical mode exports rows as SQL statements and replays them on the target instance, consuming Request Capacity Units (RCUs) on the target during the load.
-Physical mode uses `IMPORT INTO` on the target instance and is recommended for large datasets where load throughput and cost are priorities.
+Logical mode exports rows as SQL statements and replays them on the target {{{ .premium }}} instance, consuming Request Capacity Units (RCUs) during the load.
+Physical mode uses `IMPORT INTO` on the target {{{ .premium }}} instance, which is recommended for large datasets where load throughput and cost are priorities.
 - When you use physical mode and the migration job has started, do **NOT** enable PITR (Point-in-time Recovery) or have any changefeed on the {{{ .premium }}} instance.
 Otherwise, the migration job stops.
 If you need to enable PITR or have any changefeed, use logical mode instead to migrate data.
 - When you use physical mode, you cannot create a second migration job or import task for the {{{ .premium }}} instance before the existing data migration is completed.